RavoPL/the-storyteller/README.md

 * Fontawesome *to access free icons*
 * GoogleFonts *to access different font styles*
 * Coolors *to generate colour palette for ReadMe*
+* Lucidchart *to plan out a diagram of user stories*
 * Django Summernote *for visualization of post creation and edits*
 * W3C *to validate HTML and CSS code*
 * CI Python Linter *to validate Python code*